LINDA WERTHEIMER, HOST:

-John Brennan is the new director of Central Intelligence Agency.
+John Brennan is the new director of the Central Intelligence Agency.
 He was sworn in this morning.
-The Senate confirmed him yesterday with a 63 to 34 vote, but as NPR's Tamara Keith reports, it did not come easy.
+The Senate confirmed him yesterday with a 63 to 34 vote.
+But as NPR's Tamara Keith reports, it did not come easy.

 KEITH: Does the president have the authority to use a weaponized drone to kill an American not engaged in combat on American soil?